palomachain/paloma/README.md

   tar -C /usr/local/bin -xvzf - palomad
 ```

-2. Setup your pigeon by following [the instructions](https://github.com/palomachain/pigeon#install) and then come back here.
+2. [Setup your pigeon relayer by following the instructions](https://github.com/palomachain/pigeon#install) and then come back here.

 3. Modify your `palomad` start up script to include the `PIGEON_HEALTHCHECK_PORT=5757` environment variable.
 You can check the example systemd configuration file in this readme.